rooch-network/rooch/frameworks/rooch-nursery/doc_template/README.md

-# Bitcoin Move Framework
+# Rooch Nursery

-This is the reference documentation of the Bitcoin Move Framework.
+This is the reference documentation of the Rooch Nursery Framework.

 ## Index